How do I configure Gladia to detect language automatically and handle code-switching?

 Key Takeaways:

-How do I configure Gladia to enable auto language detection and code-switching?
+How do I configure Gladia to enable automatic language detection and code-switching?

 Expanded Explanation: